About News Events Photos Membership

 In 1997, the community and HPSI suffered a great loss in the passing of Fotios Litsas.
 Litsas had a great love of education and brought the HPSI scholarship program to new heights.
 It was that year that the Dr. Fotios K. Litsas Memorial Scholarship was established and funded by members of HPSI.

 HPSI continues to provide high quality seminars and lectures as well as social events.
-85 years later, it is still upholding its original mission---to provide a forum for professionals of Hellenic descent.
-HPSI has a very bright future ahead.
-Currently led by President Harry Tompary, many great programs are already in the works for this year.
-They include a mentoring program, an investment seminar, cultural events plus the annual social events.
+Nearly a century later, it is still upholding its original mission: to provide a forum for professionals of Hellenic descent.

 Top